MarvellinoCS/Medical-Recomendation-System-using-Machine-Learning/README.md

 # Introduction
-Welcome to our Medical Recommendation System, a simple platform to help users understand and manage their health.
+Welcome to my Medical Recommendation System, a simple platform to help users understand and manage their health.
 Using machine learning, our system analyzes your symptoms to predict possible diseases.

 Here’s what makes our system special: